boomcan90/Uniswap-v2/README.md

 6. The other file that needs to be changed is `$DIR/periphery/migrations/2_deploy_contracts.js` In this file, replace the `FACTORY_ADDRESS` variable with the UniswapV2Factory Contract Address noted in Step 3.
+In this case, we will be leaving the `0x` within the variable.

-7. Open a terminal in the `periphery` folder, and run the following:
+7. Open a new terminal in the `periphery` folder, and run the following:
    ```sh
    npm i
    truffle migrate